deiviz21/Optimization-of-Security-Entrance-Systems-for-Severe-Accidents-under-Station-Blackout-SBO-Conditions/README.md

 This repository contains only the optimization and analysis modules.
 To execute the complete workflow, users must provide a valid MELCOR input model and establish the corresponding interface between the simulation code and the optimization framework.

+This project is divided into two distinct parts.
+In the first part, we explore the code to optimize the activation of two safety systems: sprays and fan coolers.
+In the second part, we take a step further by analyzing how the results might change if we introduce the spray flow rate as a new variable to adjust.

+Código tcss + tfc -> activation of two safety systems código tcss + tfc + caudal -> activation of two safety systems adding spray flow rate